Register for Free edWebinars Below

 Computers and computer science are an ever-increasing part of our world.
 Computational thinking is foundational to these fields; it also supports mathematical process and practice standards.
 Computational thinking includes four core components: patterning, decomposition, algorithmic thinking, and abstraction.
 How do these ideas support grade-level mathematical concepts and skills?
 How do they develop the thinking skills required for careers in the STEM fields?

-Join this edWebinar to develop your knowledge of computational thinking.
-This presentation will be of interest to K-8 teachers and school and district leaders.
-There will be time to get your questions answered at the end of the presentation.
+In this edWebinar, develop your knowledge of computational thinking.
+This recorded presentation will be of interest to K-8 teachers and school and district leaders.

 About the Presenter